European People's Party: Other activities

 The EPP also organises working groups on different issues on an ad hoc basis, as well as meetings with its affiliated members in the European Commission.
 It also invites individual Commissioners to the EPP Summit meetings and to EPP Ministerial meetings.

-Following amendments to the EU Regulation that governs europarties in 2007, the EPP, like the other European political parties, is responsible for organising a pan-European campaign for the European elections every five years.
+Following amendments to the EU Regulation that governs European political parties in 2007, the EPP, like the other European parties, was responsible for organising a pan-European campaign for the European elections every five years.
 According to the Lisbon Treaty, the parties must present candidates for President of the European Commission, but the EPP had already done this by endorsing José Manuel Barroso for a second term in April 2009.

 The year 2014 saw the first fully-fledged campaign of the EPP ahead of the European elections of that year.
 The party nominated former Luxembourgish Prime Minister Jean-Claude Juncker as its candidate for President of the European Commission and led a pan-European campaign in coordination with the national campaigns of all its member parties.

 Activities within EU institutions

-As of December 2019, the EPP will hold the Presidency of the European Commission with Ursula von der Leyen (CDU).
+As of 1 December 2019, the EPP holds the Presidency of the European Commission with Ursula von der Leyen (CDU).

-Overview of the Union's institutions
+Overview of European institutions

 European Commission

 Following EPP's victory in the 2019 European Parliament election, Ursula von der Leyen was nominated by the EPP as Commission President.
 She was endorsed by the European Council and elected by an absolute majority in the European Parliament.
 On 1 December 2019, the von der Leyen Commission officially took office.
-It includes 10 EPP officeholders out of 27 total Commissioners.
+It includes 11 EPP officeholders out of 27 total Commissioners.